 In summary, a lateral flow device (LFD) uses the same technology as a pregnancy test with a test paper that changes colour if a sample taken from the throat and nose indicates coronavirus is present.
 After the swab from the tester is put into a special solution, it is then transferred to the LFD with the result becoming visible after 30 minutes.

 This is different from a polymerase chain reaction (PCR) test which is more accurate as it involves a laboratory analysing the sample and providing the result.

-Why are the government encouraging lateral flow testing and how effective is it?
+Why are the government no longer providing free test kits having encouraged it before and how effective is it?

-The well-known message that one in three people can have coronavirus without displaying any symptoms is the main reason the government is encouraging workplaces to roll out workplace lateral flow testing.
+The well-known message that one in three people can have coronavirus without displaying any symptoms is the main reason the government initially encouraged workplaces to roll out workplace lateral flow testing.
 The benefit of asymptomatic testing is that it identifies cases which would have been undetected otherwise and allows those individuals to isolate, in the hope of avoiding a full-blown workplace outbreak.

 What does lateral flow testing cost?